 Private Insurance Options

-Public healthcare will cover core services, but many expats opt for private policies to get faster care and wider coverage; private health insurance typically runs €30–€100 per month and can make a big difference in access and wait times.
-You’ll still owe CASS if applicable (or the uninsured opt-in described above), but private healthcare services reduce delays and expand provider choice.
-International school tuition as part of education options in Romania ranges roughly €10,000–€24,000+ yearly, so factor schooling plus insurance into budgets.
-You can add travel-risk or specialist plans for extensive support.
-Compare deductibles, networks, and exclusions to match coverage to your family’s needs.
+Public healthcare covers core services, but many expats choose private policies for faster care and wider coverage.
+Private health insurance typically runs €30–€100 per month and can make a real difference in wait times and provider access.
+You will still owe CASS if applicable, or the uninsured opt-in fee described above.
+International school tuition in Romania ranges roughly €10,000–€24,000+ yearly, so factor schooling plus insurance into your family budget.
+You can add travel-risk or specialist plans for additional support.
+Compare deductibles, networks, and exclusions to find the best fit for your needs.

 | Type | Typical cost |